Wild Garlic Fettuccine Pasta with Speck and Radicchio (Italian chicory)

 Not just fettuccine pasta with speck and radicchio.

-The fettuccine I used for this pasta with speck and radicchio recipe came from the South Tyrol and was made with wild garlic, hence the green colour and the lovely delicate garlicky taste of the noodles.
+The fettuccine I used for this pasta with speck and radicchio recipe also came from the South Tyrol and was made with wild garlic, hence the green colour and the lovely delicate garlicky taste of the noodles.
 Obviously wild garlic fettuccine isn’t widely available, but this recipe is delicious with normal fettucine, pappardelle or tagliatelle or spinach pasta.
 You can also make it with short pasta such as penne.

 Don’t forget to tell me what you think!

 If you like Italian chicory, I’m sure you’ll love this recipe.
 Speck and radicchio are a favourite combo here in Veneto and in Trentino-Alto-Adige.
 There are a number of different Italian pasta with speck and radicchio recipes.
 Some people add another cheese such as gorgonzola or scamorza.
 I decided to keep the ingredients to a minimum.
 Both the speck and the radicchio have lots of flavour and, in my opinion, are delicious together without adding too many other ingredients.
 I did add some walnut pieces before serving but you can leave them out if you prefer.
-If you give this recipe a try, do let me know what you think!
-I’d love to hear from you!

 (See the recipe on page 2.
 Just scroll down and click 2)